Cardiologists Treating Cardiovascular Conditions

 This test finds out how well your heart is pumping by measuring the blood pressure in your heart as well as in the main blood vessels in your lungs.
 This test can also be referred to as pulmonary artery catheterization.

 Our experienced team can determine if your vessel problems are from fatty deposits or whether the vessels have become narrow.
-PAD causes issues with extremities, most often the legs, preventing them from getting enough blood flow to perform daily tasks.
+Peripheral Artery Disease causes issues with extremities, most often the legs, preventing them from getting enough blood flow to perform daily tasks.
 If your vessels go untreated, they can become so narrow that they cannot properly deliver blood to your brain and lungs.

 Peripheral Angiogram and Stenting